leesheppard/railsgirls_app/README.md

 ## README

-This app is built from the guides developed by [RailsGirls](http://railsgirls.com/).
+This example app is built from the guides developed by [RailsGirls](http://railsgirls.com/).
 If you are interested in learning about Ruby on Rails, [this is a great place](http://guides.railsgirls.com/app) to get started.
 There are also modifications to customise the appearance, performance and overall build of code.
 A list of which can be found [here](#modifications).

 ### Health Status